dekoza/mtgpl/docs/_sources/KHC.rst.txt

    The first card you foretell each turn costs |mana_0| to foretell.

-   Whenever you exile one or more cards from your hand and/or permanents from the battlefield, create a 1/1 white Spirit creature token with flying.
+   Whenever a spell or ability you control exiles one or more cards from your hand and/or permanents from the battlefield, create a 1/1 white Spirit creature token with flying.

 :mtgtip:`Cosmic Intervention<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/3/933c4a54-5c3a-496b-aa35-edf791155d8d.jpg?1611192905|https://scryfall.com/card/khc/3/cosmic-intervention?utm_source=api>`